BatchClayderman/LaTeXChecker/README.md

 This is a set of small toolkits that I use most.

+## adjustCalendar.py

+This script can help handle some calendar issues in bulk.

+It can be used to remove online course arrangements from the calendar.

 ## checkCite.py

 This script is used to check the LaTeX files without understanding the LaTeX files.